Ayehu/custom-activities/Zoom/Roles/ZM Get Role Information/Readme.md

-#     Zoom
+<br>#     Zoom</br>

-Get Role Information
+<br>Get Role Information</br>

-Each Zoom user automatically has a role which can either be owner, administrator, or a member.
+<br>Each Zoom user automatically has a role which can either be owner, administrator, or a member.
 Account Owners and users with edit privileges for Role management can add customized roles with a list of privileges.

 Use this API to get information including specific privileges assigned to a [role](https://support.zoom.us/hc/en-us/articles/115001078646-Role-Based-Access-Control).
 **Pre-requisite:**